Build your Go image

 To build a container image with Docker, a Dockerfile with build instructions is required.

-We begin our Dockerfile with the (optional) parser directive line that instructs BuildKit to interpret our file according to the grammar rules for the specified version of the syntax.
+Begin your Dockerfile with the (optional) parser directive line that instructs BuildKit to interpret your file according to the grammar rules for the specified version of the syntax.

-We then tell Docker what base image we would like to use for our application:
+You then tell Docker what base image you would like to use for your application:

 # syntax=docker/dockerfile:1